 Private Transfer Fees

 Private transfer fees were once written into neighborhood deed restrictions and would typically throw 1 percent of a home's sale price back to the original developer each time the home changed hands over a period of 99 years.
-These fees were banned in 2011.
+These fees (with limited exceptions) were banned in 2011.

 Periodically the Texas Department of insurance holds title insurance rate hearings to review title insurance rates.
 The most resent hearings were held in 2019.
 Complete coverage of rate hearings is provided on TLTA's TDI webpage